-The payee also must include in the request for reimbursement the proper billing code for the service.
-It requires the health plan issuer to send the payee its intended reimbursement.
+In a request for reimbursement, the payee must include the proper billing code for the service in question.
+The bill requires the health plan issuer to send the payee its intended reimbursement.
 And it further requires the payee, within the period of time specified by the Superintendent of Insurance in rule, to either notify the health plan issuer of its acceptance of the reimbursement or seek to negotiate.
 Failure to timely notify the issuer of an intent to negotiate is considered acceptance of the issuer's reimbursement.8